-You have 5 minutes to choose a project manager and an accountant for your team.
+You have 5 minutes to choose a Project Manager and an Accountant for your team.
 Remember that these people will also be part of the engineering team so they can't just put their feet up and shout orders!

-The Project manager [Red sticker] will manage the project, checking out the marking criteria, keeping the team together and making sure the team meets all the deadlines.
+The Project Manager [Red sticker if using] will manage the project, checking out the marking criteria, keeping the team together and making sure the team meets all the deadlines.

-The Accountant [Yellow sticker] will manage the budget.
+The Accountant [Yellow sticker if using] will manage the budget.
 They are the only one who can go to the shop but they may take one other person.
 They will also need to keep a record of their spending on the accounts sheet.

-Your Challenge Leader will give you a red and a yellow sticker so that we can see who has taken on each role.
 You may decide you want to allocate other roles in your team, it is your team so do you what you feel will work well.
 But remember everyone is an engineer.